dhx-ctrl/VulnPriority/ci-cd-security/docs/ai_vs_cvss_benchmark.md

 5. Compute AUCPR, ROC-AUC, NDCG, Precision@K, Recall@K.
 6. Compute how many findings must be reviewed to cover 80% of EPSS-positive findings.
 7. Save metrics and plots in `benchmark_results/`.

-## Report wording

-Use this wording in the final report:

-> The AI component was evaluated against a CVSS-only baseline using ranking metrics.
-The operational EPSS ranker achieved higher AUCPR, ROC-AUC, and NDCG than CVSS-only sorting.
-Most importantly, it required 389 reviewed findings to cover 80% of EPSS-positive cases, compared with 733 findings for CVSS-only sorting.
-This corresponds to an approximate 46.9% reduction in review workload.
-The result is presented as an operational prioritization gain, not as a claim that the ranker is leakage-safe.